 How it works

 You can order both the Snowball Edge Storage Optimized and Compute Optimized with just a few clicks in the AWS Management Console.
 It arrives with your S3 buckets, clustering configuration, and Lambda code or EC2 AMIs pre-installed -- along with analytics applications or machine learning models.
 Once the appliance arrives, connect it to your local network and set the IP address either manually or with DHCP.
-Finally, unlock the Snowball Edge device and start copying data.
+Finally, unlock the Snowball Edge device and start copying data, or begin running your EC2 instances, and create and attach block volumes to your applications.
 Once the appliance is ready to be returned, the E Ink shipping label automatically updates and you can track the job status via Amazon Simple Notification Service (Amazon SNS) generated text or email messages, or directly in the Console.

 Embedded applications such as medical imaging use Snowball Edge to support scanning and imaging systems.
 These systems can stores data as is is captured to give local users and administration systems immediate access while helping protect from WAN connection problems.
 A cluster of Snowball Edge devices can stage data locally for periodic transfers into Amazon S3 without disrupting system operations.